Healthcare

 • HIPAA aims to ensure complete privacy and confidentiality, thus, reducing fraudulent activity and improving data systems.

-• HIPAA ensures protected health information is shared securely and that the right people at right time have the access to necessary data to do their job efficiently.
+• HIPAA ensures that protected health information is shared securely and that the right people at the right time have access to necessary data to do their jobs efficiently.

 • HIPAA has helped to improve efficiency and streamline administrative healthcare functions.